 The diagram below of a Right Hand Vertical Radiator Bracket may not be accurate since I took its measurements with the radiator fixed in place.
 Only I have designated it as Right Hand because I mounted it on the right side of the radiator.
 The Left Hand bracket is a mirror image of this one.

 Below is a picture of a bracket deployed on the wall with the radiator hanging on it.

 Pic.
 2. The Radiator Hanging on Cushioned Brackets

-These were the requirements as I saw them:
+These were the two main requirements as I saw them:

 - Each bracket needed to be mounted in exactly the correct position so that the weight was equally shared by the four of them.

 - The brackets would need to be very tight to the wall so that the the fixing screws didn’t bend or the brackets twist or sag.

 The wall was made of building blocks with plasterboard/wallboard stuck to it.
 This left a gap between the wallboard and the blocks.
 That meant that when the bolts were tightened the wallboard would be dented by pulling it in towards the blocks.
 I expected this would crack the plaster within the wallboard.
 Further, the high torque used to tighten the coach screws would completely crush the wallboard.
 That would leave the brackets mounted on two thin layers of cardboard with unstable plaster powder in between.
 I felt that without that pressure the screws would bend or sag in their holes and let the brackets drop out of position.

 How The Builder & Plumber Saw It